BlitterStudio/amiberry/README.md

 With SDL2 installed, you can proceed to install Amiberry as follows:

 # Pre-requisites
-Amiberry requires the following packages:
+Amiberry requires the following packages, besides SDL (v1 or v2) itself:

       sudo apt-get install libxml2-dev libflac-dev libmpg123-dev libpng-dev libmpeg2-4-dev